 What is eosinophilic gastroenteritis?

 Eosinophilic gastroenteritis (EG) is a rare condition that affects the gastrointestinal tract, particularly the stomach and small intestine.
-Common symptoms of EG include diarrhea, abdominal pain, and nausea.
+Common symptoms of the condition include diarrhea, abdominal pain, and nausea.

 Eosinophilic gastrointestinal disease is sometimes called “eosinophilic gastritis” when the stomach is primarily affected, or “eosinophilic esophagitis” when the symptoms mainly affect the esophagus.